Windmaster Whirlybird from Edmonds

 There is a huge range of roof whirlybirds available in Australia.
 If you drive through the suburbs of most Australian towns you will see roof turbine ventilators spinning on a great many roofs.

 Whirly birds have been a part of Australian roofs for a very long time.
-So long that a Google search won’t even reveal, who invented them!
-Not even how long they have been around!
+So long that a Google search won’t reveal the answer, or even who invented them!

 What will you find?
 A lot of articles discussing whether Whirlybirds still deserve to be as popular as they are!